 I have been on a long transformational journey with food the last 6 years and it came from my heightened sensitivity and increased awareness.
 To me food is energy and the energy I put into my body is the energy that I also become one with.
 As I started becoming more and more intolerant to dairy many years ago, I had to shift my focus to understand the food I was eating better and how it was affecting me.
 I also started seeing a huge difference in gut health and over all vitality when I shifted from dairy to plant-based milk.
-Over a night, I stopped eating meat and then it was a journey of two years to let go of all other animal products.
-Today I am 100% vegan an it really resonates with my energy, my practice and my philosophy.
 There is no ONE right way to eat, because we are all different and have different needs.
 Listen to your body, respond to it and give it what it truly needs.

 Food is our energy and it is crucial that we focus on the foods we eat to feel happier and healthier.
 Starting the day with room temperature lemon water is a great way of starting the day by cleansing the body.
 I firmly believe that we need to eat natural food in order to get the proper nurture that we need.
 With natural foods I mean:

 - Food that is not processed and packaged (there are natural foods that are packaged)